 Who Was Daniel Boone?

-American explorer and frontiersman Daniel Boone was born on November 2, 1734, in a log cabin in Exeter Township, near Reading, Pennsylvania.
+Boone was born on November 2, 1734, in a log cabin in Exeter Township, near Reading, Pennsylvania.
 His father, Squire Boone, Sr., was a Quaker blacksmith and weaver who met his wife, Sarah Morgan, in Pennsylvania after he emigrated from England.

-Daniel, the couple's sixth child, received little formal education.
+Boone, the couple's sixth child, received little formal education.
 Boone learned how to read and write from his mother, and his father taught him wilderness survival skills.
 Boone was given his first rifle when he was 12 years old.
 He quickly proved himself a talented woodsman and hunter, shooting his first bear when most children his age were too frightened.
 At age 15, Boone moved with his family to Rowan County, North Carolina, on the Yadkin River, where he started his own hunting business.

 French and Indian War